CurveDocs/curve-docs/docs/fees/original-architecture/burner.md

 Swaps non-USD denominated assets for synths, converts synths to sUSD and transfers to `UnderlyingBurner`.
 The synth burner is used to convert non-USD denominated assets into sUSD.
 This is accomplished via synth conversion, the same mechanism used in cross-asset swaps.

 When the synth burner is called to burn a non-synthetic asset, it uses `RegistrySwap.exchange_with_best_rate` to swap into a related synth.
-If no direct path to a synth is avaialble, a swap is made into an intermediate asset.
+If no direct path to a synth is available, a swap is made into an intermediate asset.

 For synths, the burner first transfers to the [Underlying](#underlyingburner).
 Then it calls `UnderlyingBurner.convert_synth`, performing the cross-asset swap within the underlying burner.
 This is done to avoid requiring another transfer call after the settlement period has passed.